mk-pmb/npm-package-inventory-scanner-2509-pmb/README.md

 * In addition to the current working directory (i.e. your project), the scanner also tries to find other `node_modules` directories that node.js could search, but this feature isn't reliable yet.
+  * If you want to skip global `node_modules` directories because you've already scanned them, you can specify CLI option `--no-global`.